 - Regardless of the level of accreditation with the correspondence form of study – 30 calendar days;

-For the period of setting classes, laboratory work, preparation of tests and examinations for those who study at the third and subsequent courses in higher educational establishments:
+For those employees who study in the third and subsequent courses in higher educational establishments:

 - The first and second levels of accreditation with the evening form of training – 20 calendar days,